Oppenheimer: A soundtrack with a deafening silence

 The narrative of Oppenheimer delves into various aspects of his life, ranging from his early endeavors in Europe to the establishment of the Los Alamos laboratory, the development of atomic bombs wreaking havoc on Hiroshima and Nagasaki, and his later activism against nuclear proliferation, which significantly shaped his later years.
 In this intricate tapestry of storytelling, the music and sound design play an indispensable role.

-Ludwig Göransson, the mastermind behind the film's OST, skillfully plunges the audience into the tumultuous emotional journey of a man standing on the precipice of unleashing catastrophic potential upon humanity.
+Ludwig Göransson, the mastermind behind the film's OST which won Best Original Score at the 2024 Golden Globe Awards, skillfully plunges the audience into the tumultuous emotional journey of a man standing on the precipice of unleashing catastrophic potential upon humanity.
 Meanwhile, the sound design serves as a vehicle for conveying flashbacks, physical phenomena, and the collision of atoms.

 Exploring musical depths: